datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 You can create a 2D numpy array from a regular Python list of lists.
 Let's try to create one numpy array for all height and weight data of your family, like this.

-If you print out np_2d now, you'll see that it is a rectangular data structure: Each sublist in the list, corresponds to a row in the two dimensional numpy array.
+If you print out np_2d now, you'll see that it is a rectangular data structure: Each sublist in the list corresponds to a row in the two dimensional numpy array.
 From np_2d.shape, you can see that we indeed have 2 rows and 5 columns. shape is a so-called attribute of the np2d array, that can give you more information about what the data structure looks like.
 Note that the syntax for accessing an attribute looks a bit like calling a method but they are NOT the same.
 Remember that methods have round brackets after them and you can see here that attributes do not.

 Also for 2D arrays, the Numpy rule applies: an array can only contain a single type.
 If you change one float to be string, all the array elements will be coerced to strings, to end up with a homogenous array.